Reopening visitor attractions during the Covid-19 pandemic

 All of these principles boil down to the fact that people need to be entertained in some way while queuing, otherwise the perceived wait time will be longer.
 Ways to reduce the perceived wait time could include providing information on how long people can expect to queue, making sure that nobody is able to ‘jump’ a queue unfairly, or by providing a form of entertainment to people as they wait.
 One great way of providing a form of entertainment to queuing customers is by using digital signage.

 You can use these HD screens to display exciting adverts for exhibitions, rides or services that await them inside your attraction.
 Theme parks and zoos would benefit from this, as they would benefit from this, since screens serve as a great distraction for smaller children when they become agitated while waiting.
+A digital screen with integrated hand sanitiser is an ideal modern way to display information and advertising to visitors upon entry to your venue, while ensuring a good level of hand hygiene.

 Digital signage could also be used to display up-to-date waiting times along each point of the queue, especially if it is a large queue.
 Theme parks do this for individual rides in normal circumstances, so there is precedent for this.
 Showcard stands or snap frames are also suitable for displaying wait times, but would have to be updated manually so are less likely to be accurate.